exasol/virtual-schema-installer/doc/user_guide/user_guide.md

 * Java 11 or later installed.
 * Internet connection.
-* Exasol and the data source running.
+* Exasol and the datasource running.
-* Exasol and the data source can establish a connection (network set up and firewalls configured accordingly)
+* Exasol and the datasource can establish a connection (network set up and firewalls configured accordingly)

 ## How to Use the Installer